 What is the difference between credited service and University service?

-Credited Service is the period of pension plan membership and University service is the period of time worked at the University of Manitoba.
+Credited Service is the period of time of pension plan membership and University service is the period of time worked at the University of Manitoba.

 Can I make voluntary contributions to the Pension Plan by payroll deductions?